khanhchauminh/khanhchauminh/README.md

 ### About me
 👋 Hi everyone, my name is Chau Minh Khanh.

-I am a 3-year experienced Penetration Tester with a demonstrated history of working in the Information Security industry and skilled in Penetration Testing, Vulnerability Assessment and Red Teaming.
+I am an experienced Penetration Tester with a demonstrated history of working in the Information Security industry and skilled in Penetration Testing, Vulnerability Assessment and Red Teaming.
 I am interested in finding and reporting security vulnerabilities through Bug Bounty and Responsible Disclosure Programs.
 I desire to learn, practice, and develop in-depth skills in the field of information security in a professional environment.

 ### 🔎 CVEs: 37 ([Reference](https://huntr.com/users/khanhchauminh/))
 |No|ID|CVSS Vector|Score|